 Eighteen projects from across the nation have won Remodeling Design Awards in honor of ideas, aesthetics and market appeal, sensitivity to existing structure, compatibility with the neighborhood, and functional value, REMODELING announced today.

 The 18 winners, picked by a panel of judges from 212 submissions, are listed below.
 Together they won a Best of the Year award, eight grand awards, and nine merit awards.
-Starting today and each business day through Sept.
-15, REMODELING's e-newsletter and website will reveal who won what prize.

 The Remodeling Design Award winners, listed in alphabetical order with their architects and contractors, are: